nesalot/Dev-Pups/README.md

 # React from scratch Course

+## 📖 About Dev Pups

+Dev Pups is a modern React application that showcases an interactive puppy gallery.
+Built entirely from scratch without relying on frameworks like Create React App or Next.js, this project demonstrates how to build a complete React application using modern tooling and best practices.

+### ✨ Features

+The application features a clean, responsive interface where users can:

+- **Browse** a collection of adorable puppies with names and personality descriptions ("vibes")
+- **Search** through puppies by their personality traits
+- **Like/Unlike** puppies and maintain a shortlist of favorites
+- **Add New Puppies** to the collection through an intuitive form

+This project serves as an excellent example of building a React application from scratch using modern tooling, demonstrating proper TypeScript usage, component composition, and responsive design principles.

+---

 ### Dev Pups App Previw:
 <img width="1589" height="1156" alt="Screenshot 2025-09-28 at 11 06 31 PM" src="https://github.com/user-attachments/assets/26c6ee39-8ab2-425c-aaf7-50a679f0e0ea" />